stevenmontilla/stevenmontilla.github.io/rosgen/rosgen.md

 ### Discussion

 The Boulder Granite Creek at this site was classified as a C4b stream which is in agreement to Kasprak's classification (Kasprak et al, 2016).
 As seen in Table 2 and Figure 6, all the entrenchment and width to depth ratios fell within the ranges established by the Rosgen key.
 I calculated a sinuosity value of 1.16 that falls short of the > 1.2 required for the **C** stream type.
 However, for  the sinuosity value, the Rosgen classification specifies that entrenchment and sinuosity can vary by +/- 0.2 units.
 Taking this factor into account would bring my sinuosity value to 1.18 which could be rounded to 1.2, marginally less than the > 1.2 required to be classified as a stream type C. I decided to still go through with classifying this stream as type **C** because the small margin could be accounted for by errors in digitization that could result in lower sinuosity values.
 Moreover, the Rosgen key does not provide any alternatives for  a sinuosity lower than 1.2 with the values for width to depth and entrenchment ratios shown in table 2.

+For the Level II classification, the % slope was within the range established